mesonbuild/meson/docs/markdown/Node-API-module.md

 * `stack`: (*applies only to WASM*) the maximum stack size, WASM cannot grow its stack
 * `swig`: disables a number of warnings on the four major supported compilers (`gcc`, `clang`, `MSVC` and `emscripten`) triggered by the generated C++ code by SWIG
 * `environments`: (*applies only to WASM*) determines the list of supported environments by the `emscripten` WASM loader, in particular, omitting `node` will produce a loader that does not work in Node.js, but can be bundled cleanly and without any extra configuration with most bundlers such as `webpack`

-# Why fork `meson`

-In fact, most of my projects are forks - I am currently in the middle of a huge judicial scandal, you can find more details on my main profile page, which involves corrupt criminal judges, the French police and some shocking sexual elements - which is the reason for the whole affair - at my previous employers.
-Currently, I am being extorted to accept to stop talking about this affair, by all the projects in which I have been working.

-As I prefer to avoid dealing with criminal elements when working, I simply fork these projects.
-The `meson` project tried to play the schizophrenia game with my PR, then tried to convince me using various logical fallacies that I had gone insane and I was seeing things - including the extortion - which is precisely the same thing that happened with my two previous employers.

-Should, for any project, their priorities shift from the criminal affair to their software, I will be willing submit my work as a single PR.

-Obviously, I do not think that any normal working relation would ever be possible.